Currently, I teach in South Carolina. We are ranked 48th in education.

 What I would give to have a job that does not permeate almost every facet of my life.
 Yet, this is an expectation of teachers.
 We are expected to found and lead student clubs for no compensation.
 We are expected to sacrifice most of our time and energy for the cause, the calling.
 We are expected to coach and attend extra-curriculars.
 Not only are we expected to pay for and attend our own additional professional development on our weekends, but we are expected to demonstrate excitement about this.
 Taking Saturday, Sunday, or both to grade papers and lesson plan is the norm, again without compensation.
 There is never enough time.
 Our time is not valued.

 Please, let me continue to prove to you that I know what I’m doing.
 We’ve been doing it for four year, fourteen years, forty-four years.
 But by all means, let us prove it, and waste over 100 hours and ample taxpayer dollars, when we could have spent time actually learning and preparing new, innovative lessons for our students.
+If you want to know if any of us are great teachers, pop into the classroom for fifteen minutes.

 5. Parents, and the children who are not allowed to fail